Our Proven Safe Sleep Checklist

 → Loose around the hips

-→ Stopped when your little one starts to roll from back to belly
+→ Stopped when your little one starts to show signs of rolling

-→ Transition away from them when Baby outgrows it (This can mean when they reach the weight/height limit or when your little one can roll out, sit or climb)
+→ Transition away from the bassinet when Baby outgrows it.
+This can mean when they reach the weight/height limit or when your little one can roll out, sit or climb.

-→ Only use the mattress that is sold with the product you purchased
+→ Only use the mattress sold with the bassinet.

 → Allowed to sleep on their tummy if they can roll independently